Democrats grapple with how to take on Nikki Haley

-Democrats have groaned over the campaign return of Donald Trump and have braced for the unknown in an untested Ron DeSantis.
+Democrats have groaned over the campaign return of former President Trump and have braced for the unknown in an untested Florida Gov. Ron DeSantis (R).

 But now, in the earliest days of the 2024 presidential cycle, the party in power is facing a new challenge: how to handle Nikki Haley.